Frithuswith: The priory

 St Frideswide's Priory, a medieval Augustinian house (some of the buildings of which were incorporated into Christ Church, Oxford following the dissolution of the monasteries) is claimed to be the site of her abbey and relics.
 From early times the abbey appears to have been an important landowner in the area; however, it was destroyed in 1002 during the events of the St. Brice's Day massacre.
 A shrine was kept at the abbey in Frithuswith's honour; later a monastery was built there for Augustinian canons.

 In 1180, the Archbishop of Canterbury Richard of Dover translated Frithuswith's remains to a new shrine in the monastery church, an event that was attended by King Henry II of England.
 The later history of the monastery was chequered, but it remained sufficiently prominent that Catherine of Aragon visited the shrine during her final pregnancy.

 The priory seal, designed in the late 1180s, depicts Frideswide with a lily and a set of wax tablets.

 Henry Chichele, the archbishop of Canterbury, officially declared Frideswide the patron saint of Oxford and the University of Oxford in 1440.
 Her feast day is 19 October, the traditional day of her death; the date of her translation is commemorated on 12 February; and the invention (discovery) of her relics on 15 May.

 The shrine was repeatedly vandalized during the Dissolution of the Monasteries and beyond.
 In 1546 the monastery church became (and still remains) the cathedral church for the diocese of Oxford.
 Her shrine was reinstated by Queen Mary in 1558, but was later desecrated by James Calfhill, a Calvinist canon of the church, who was intent on suppressing her cult.
 As a result, Frithuswith's remains were mixed with those of Catherine Dammartin, wife of Peter Martyr Vermigli, and they remain so to this day.

 In modern tradition

 Frideswide remains the patron saint of Oxford and its university, and there is a revived tradition of pilgrimages to Christ Church.
 In later art, she is depicted holding the pastoral staff of an abbess with a fountain springing up near her and an ox at her feet.
 She appears in medieval stained glass, and in Pre-Raphaelite stained glass by Edward Burne-Jones in Christ Church Cathedral, Oxford, in the chapel where her shrine is also located.

+Elizabeth Goudge's 1938 historical novel, Towers in the Mist (Gerald Duckworth, London, 1938) describes the disinterment and eventual reburial of Catherine Dammartin comingled with the remains of St Frideswide in Chapter 8 "Sunday", Part 2.
+Goudge's novel is set in Oxford during 1565 and 1566, culminating in the first visit to Oxford by Queen Elizabeth I.